elena-kolomeets/Django-Repo/README.md

 ####
 <img src="https://github.com/elena-kolomeets/Django-Repo/blob/master/image-repo.gif" width="500"/>

+You can check the demo account with username *user* and password *userPass* before creating your own.
 ### How does it work?
 * Accounts are created if valid username and password are given.
 Sign-up page provides hints for choosing credentials and error messages when needed.